filipvabrousek/JS-Algorithms/ML - 1-Theory-and-NN.md

 /*-------------------------------------------- 1 --------------------------------------------------
-1.1 - create the first hidden layer and push (add to end) it to "neuronLayers" 1.2 - create output layers
+1.1 - create the first hidden layer with desnity and number of inputs and push (add to end) it to "neuronLayers"
+- create hidden layers based on "hidden" size
+1.2 - create output layers
 1.3 - if we do not have any hidden layers create output layer */